meilisearch/documentation/learn/configuration/typo_tolerance.md

 - If the query word is between `5` and `8` characters, **one typo** is allowed.
 Documents that contain words that match with **one typo** are retained for the next steps.
 - If the query word contains more than `8` characters, we accept a maximum of **two typos**

-This means that "saturday" which is `7` characters long, uses the second rule, and matches every document containing **one typo**.
+This means that "saturday" which is `7` characters long, uses the second rule and matches every document containing **one typo**.
 For example:

 - "saturday" is accepted because it is the same word
 - "sat" is not accepted because the query word is not a prefix of it (it is the opposite)